 That said, Trump’s tax returns could finally answer questions people have about his business dealings, perhaps most importantly his dealings with Russia.
 As Politico notes, Trump has said that “the reason they blame Russia [for hacking into Democratic emails] is they are trying to tarnish me with Russia.
 I know about Russia, but not about the inner workings.
 I have no business there and no loans from Russia.
 I have a great balance sheet.”

 However, Washington Post reports that Trump's son said in 2008: “Russians make up a pretty disproportionate cross section of a lot of our assets,” and “we see a lot of money pouring in from Russia.”

 Given questions swirling around his administration and its possible ties to Russia, Trump’s tax returns might reveal what his dealings are with Russia.

 The real story behind the scoop is that the Trump administration released information from the tax return before Maddow could release it.
 Why is that notable?
 This means the White House is sitting on the tax returns and deciding not to release them, as Politico's Marty Kady noted on Twitter.

 The press has been asking for Trump’s tax returns for months.
 But perhaps more importantly, the American people have been demanding them.
 Not only does a January poll show almost two-thirds of Americans think the issue is important, over a million people have signed a petition asking for Trump to release the documents.
 “The unprecedented economic conflicts of this administration need to be visible to the American people,” the petition reads.

 The fact is, Maddow tweeted about her scoop and, only hours after, The White House released part of the long-awaited tax returns.
-Even if Trump himself sent the return to David Cay Johnston’s mailbox, we still know from this debacle that they are available to be shared with the public.
+Even if Trump himself sent the return to David Cay Johnston’s mailbox, we still know from this debacle that they are able to be shared with the public.
 The question remains: Why haven’t they been released in full?